Industrial Mining at Coal Creek

 UAF Archives, Stanton Patty Collection

 One of the challenges of placer mining on an industrial scale in northern Alaska is the need to thaw large sections of permafrost ahead of the dredge.
 At Coal Creek the process of thawing began with bulldozers that stripped away the trees and brush and the layer of tundra that served as an insulating blanket for the ice below.
 This exposed the frozen, muddy ooze called muck that varied in depth between 6 and 26 feet.
 To remove the muck, they used pressurized water from a hillside ditch to blast away a few inches each day.
 Once the gravel was exposed, they employed a third tactic: injecting steam into the earth with steel pipes tipped with chisel bits called steam points.
-Because producing so much steam took time and money, the miners later used normal water in the same thawing apparatus.
+Because producing so much steam took time and money, the miners later

 When the dredge was in operation it traveled for miles along the creek valley, making it necessary to construct a camp for the workers built on log skids that could periodically be moved.
 Today the Coal Creek mining camp has been restored by the National Park Service and includes a number of bunkhouses, a mess hall, an assaying and refining office, and machine shops.
 The camp, gold dredge, and many other artifacts of the industrial gold mining era are all part of Yukon-Charley Rivers National Preserve.